shipilovden/substrata-metasiberia/README.md

 Metasiberia is a virtual world project created using the open-source Substrata software.

+**METASIBERIA°** is a virtual world project that offers a unique digital experience.
 ## Quick Access

 - **🌐 Web Client**: [https://vr.metasiberia.com/webclient](https://vr.metasiberia.com/webclient)